preactjs/preact-www/content/en/guide/v8/linked-state.md

 }
 ```

 While this achieves much better runtime performance, it's still a lot of unnecessary code to wire up state to UI.
+For React developers, note that `onInput` is used here instead of `onChange`.
+React's onchange defaults to onInput. more details: https://stackoverflow.com/questions/38256332/in-react-whats-the-difference-between-onchange-and-oninput

 > Another solution is to bind component methods _declaratively_, using ES7 decorators, such as [decko's](http://git.io/decko) `@bind`: